 Booking a driver in advance is the safest and most efficient way to get into Rome.
 As you exit Customs, your driver will be waiting for you with your name on a sign.
 Your driver will already know where you are going, and you will have already agreed on a price.
 You can also count on your driver being professional.

 Need a driver?
-Let me know and I’ll arrange the pick up for you.
+Email my driver directly, just be sure to tell him I sent you.
 Door to door transfers start at €50.
 Compare that with €48 for a taxi, and it’s a great bargain!

 The Fiumicino Express runs every 15 minutes and has nonstop service to Termini, Rome’s central train station.
 The cost is €14.
 Children under 4 are completely free and for each paying adult, one child under 12 is free as well.
 The ride into Rome takes just 32 minutes.
 Once you get to Termini, you can take the Metro, bus, taxi, or even walk to your hotel.

 There is a cheaper train option as well.
 The FL1 train line will also get you into Rome for just €8 per person.
 This is a local train that makes several stops, but not Termini, it does stop at Tiburtina which connects to buses and Metro line B.

 To find the train station, turn right out of Customs (stay inside the airport) and follow the signs to the train.
 You’ll take an escalator down and walk below the street before taking an escalator up to the train platform.